-- 12.2 The methods used for consulting on Planning Applications will depend on the nature, type and scale of Planning Application that is being considered.
-The table below shows the methods that will be used to consult on most common type of Planning Applications received at Stafford Borough Council. - 12.3 When we receive a Planning Application with all the necessary plans and supporting information Government Regulations require that we notify those people potentially affected by it.
+- 12.3 When we receive a Planning Application with all the necessary plans and supporting information Government Regulations require that we notify those people potentially affected by it.
 This might be through a notice displayed on or near the application site, a public notice in the Staffordshire Newsletter, or by direct mailing to neighbours.
 Depending on the size and type of application, it could be a combination of all three. - 12.4 On the smaller applications, the Regulations don't specify which method of publicity we should use, so we have to decide which method is more appropriate.
 In most cases, we will write to neighbouring properties, wherever it's possible to do so, but the Case Officers have to use their judgement as to the extent of the notification.